fxm90/LightweightObservable/README.md

 func subscribe(filter: @escaping Filter, observer: @escaping Observer) -> Disposable {}
 ```

-Using this method, the observer will only be notified on changes if the corresponding filter matches.
+Using this method, the observer will only be notified on changes if the corresponding filter matches (returns `true`).

 This pod comes with one predefined filter method, called `subscribeDistinct`.
-Subscribing to an observable using this method, will only notify the observer if the new value is different from the old value.
+Subscribing to an observable using this method will only notify the observer, if the new value is different from the old value.
 This is useful to prevent unnecessary UI-Updates.

 Feel free to add more filters, by extending the `Observable` like this:

 ```swift
 extension Observable where T: Equatable {}
 ```

 #### – Getting the current value synchronously
 You can get the current value of the `Observable` by accessing the property `value`.
 However it is always better to subscribe to a given observable!
 This **shortcut** should only be used during **testing**.